Update: ‘Battery & Range’ sub-section of ‘Mercedes EQG specifications’ updated.

 Battery & Range

 On April 4, 2023, Sila Nanotechnologies announced Titan Silicon, a nano-composite (NCS) anode.
-The company said graphite anodes and simple silicon compounds (Si, SiO, SiO2) for Li-ion batteries have peaked out, and Titan Silicon is the solution to boost EV performance now.
-It claims the new silicon anode can improve the range of EVs by 20% –potentially an increment of 100 miles for some models, reduce the 10-80% charging time from currently as long as 60 minutes to just 20 minutes, reduce the battery weight by 15%, and offer a 20% space savings.
+The company stated that graphite anodes and simple silicon compounds (Si, SiO, SiO2) for Li-ion batteries have peaked in performance.
+Titan Silicon is the new solution to enhance EV performance.
+It claims the new silicon anode can improve the range of EVs by 20%—potentially adding up to 100 miles for some models.
+Additionally, it can reduce the 10-80% charging time from as long as 60 minutes to just 20 minutes, decrease battery weight by 15%, and offer a 20% saving in space.

-On May 17, 2022, Sila Nanotechnologies and Mercedes-Benz had announced that the battery of the all-electric G-Class will use Sila’s silicon anode chemistry.
-The joint statement from the two companies had stated that the technology will enable a 20-40% increase in energy density, reaching more than 800 Wh/l at cell level.
-According to Källenius (via Motortrend), the EQG would be the most energy-dense battery in a vehicle.
+On May 17, 2022, Sila Nanotechnologies and Mercedes-Benz had announced that the battery of the electric G-Class will use Sila’s silicon anode chemistry.
+The joint statement from the companies had stated that the technology will enable a 20-40% increase in energy density, reaching more than 800 Wh/l at cell level.
+According to Mercedes-Benz Group CEO Ola Källenius (via Motortrend), the G 580 would be the most energy-dense battery in a vehicle.

 We are making breakthroughs in advanced battery cell chemistry to deliver even higher energy density.
 This means packaging more energy into smaller volumes, delivering greater range on the one hand and more space on the other.
 High-silicon anodes play a major role in this.